Mega Millions As of this writing, the Mega Millions lottery is ru... | Channels for Pearson+

 Independent Events

 Independent events are those whose outcomes do not affect each other.
-In the context of the Mega Millions lottery, the selection of the five numbers and the separate selection of the single number are independent events.
-This concept is important when calculating the overall probability of winning, as the total probability is the product of the probabilities of each independent event occurring.
+In the Mega Millions lottery, the selection of the five numbers and the selection of the single number are independent events.
+This means that the probability of winning the jackpot is the product of the probabilities of each event occurring, which is essential for calculating the overall probability of winning.

 Recommended video: